tahmid56/Todo-mvc/README.md

 # Todo-mvc
-Just a todo app that follows mvc pattern in SwiftUI
+Just a todo app that follows MVVM pattern in SwiftUI